gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

 It is also possible to replace one project dependency with another, or one external dependency with another.
 (The latter provides the same functionality as `eachDependency`).
-See the documentation for [DependencySubstitutions](groovydoc/org/gradle/api/artifacts/DependencySubstitutions.html) to browse the various types of rules that can be configured.
+See the javadoc for [DependencySubstitutions](javadoc/org/gradle/api/artifacts/DependencySubstitutions.html) to browse the various types of rules that can be configured.

 ### Specify default dependencies for a Configuration (i)